Tuesday, March 3, 2015

 January 1-6, 2008

-On Tuesday, January the first, Lora, Meadow, and I were on a plane flying to San Francisco, and on Wednesday, Thursday, and Friday Meadow was given several different tests.
+On Tuesday, January 1, Lora, Meadow, and I were on a plane flying to San Francisco, and on Wednesday, Thursday, and Friday, Meadow took several tests.

 She had to stay overnight on Friday because her blood pressure bottomed out during that test.

-We spent many weekends sightseeing, one weekend we rode to San Francisco, where we walked part of the way across the Golden Gate Bridge, we walked in Muir Woods National Park and ate Lunch at Bubba Gumps on Pier 39, and we traveled along the coast on hwy CA-1 to Half-Moon Bay.
+We spent many weekends sightseeing.
+One weekend, we rode to San Francisco, where we walked part of the way across the Golden Gate Bridge, walked in Muir Woods National Park, and ate Lunch at Bubba Gump's on Pier 39.
+We also traveled along the coast on hwy CA-1 to Half Moon Bay

-On Monday, January 7, Meadow has her first doctor's appointment with Dr. Gary Steinberg and her first surgery was scheduled for Tuesday, January 8, and she will have to stay in the hospital until Friday.
+On Monday, January 7, Meadow has her first doctor's appointment with Dr. Gary Steinberg.
+Her first surgery is scheduled for Tuesday, January 8, and she will have to stay in the hospital until Friday.

-The weekend after Meadow’s first surgery we went to Hollow Park Zoo, and to Santa Cruz Boardwalk.
-Meadow’s last surgery is scheduled for Tuesday, January 15, and she will have stayed in the hospital until Friday, January 17.
+The weekend after Meadow's first surgery, we went to Hollow Park Zoo and to the Santa Cruz Boardwalk.
+Meadow's last surgery is scheduled for Tuesday, January 15, and she will stay in the hospital until Friday, January 17.

-Meadow’s last doctor’s appointment is on Wednesday, January 23, and if Doctor Steinberg gives us the okay, we will be traveling home on Friday, January 25.
+Meadow's last doctor's appointment is on Wednesday, January 23, and if Doctor Steinberg gives us the okay, we will travel home on Friday, January 25.

-Meadow will have to return in six months to make sure that the grafts have been taken.
+Meadow will have to return in six months to make sure that the grafts have taken.

 Day 1: January 1, Tuesday 2008

-We are beginning the new year in a jet flying from Nashville, Tennessee to Palo, Alto, California, where Meadow will have surgery on the right and left side of her head to repair her carotid arteries.
+We are beginning the new year in a jet flying from Nashville, Tennessee, to Palo Alto, California, where Meadow will have surgery on the right and left sides of her head to repair her carotid arteries.

 Hubby was driving us to the Nashville Airport, so we were both up at 1:30 A.M., we both took a shower and dressed.